 The first session entails me informing you about who I am and what services I offer and going over mandatory information the state requires a counselor share with you.
 I'll be asking questions to clarify what your goal for counseling is.
 I do a diagnostic assessment at the first session which means I ask about your symptoms (anxious, depressed, trauma related) which points to a diagnosis.
 A diagnosis is required to bill insurance.
 I will let you know what diagnosis I am using.
 If you are private pay and coming for life coaching issues, a mental health diagnosis may not be necessary.
 I may still assess for a diagnosis at the first session anyway, as it guides the approach I may take during the counseling process.

 While we're talking I want you to be assessing me so you know if this is a good working relationship, do you think you can trust me?
 Is my style a good match for you?
 I will be checking to see if the issues you have fit my expertise.
-Expect the first session to two hours.
+Expect the first session to be two hours.
+This may seem like a long time but this includes filling out paperwork that you would probably be filling out in a lobby.
 Following sessions are usually 50-60 minutes usually once a week to every other week.
 We'll figure out the frequency based on your needs and schedule.

 My focus at all times is to assist you in building or rebuilding your resilience.
 I use a lot of metaphors, similes, and analogies.
 I listen for a few sessions focusing on understanding how you think about the world.
 I listen for your values and beliefs and don’t impose my values or beliefs on you.
 I don’t pretend to have all the answers, I approach my job more like a guide, I hold the lamp when it’s dark to show the stumbling blocks.
 I compare my role as a counselor to Mary Poppins.
 She blew in on the wind to where she was needed, she got the job done with fun and efficiency, and she left when the time was right.
 That is what I will attempt to do, meet you where your needs are, work with you in a safe and efficient manner, and complete our counseling relationship when you are ready.